Pre2010/portfolio-app/README.md

 ## How to add projects

     Go into the 'content' folder -> 'projects' folder.
-    Create a Markdown file for each project and fill in the fields with the information about the project.
+    Update the Markdown file for the project and fill in the fields with the information about the project.
     And an image or remove the image if you don't want one.
+    If you need to add another project, add another Markdown file or copy/paste one of the Markdown files in the folder and use it as a template.

+## How to update the styling

+    Go into 'styles' folder -> theme.js.
+    Update the variables in there to what you would like.

+## How to add your resume

+    Go into 'content' folder -> 'resume' folder.
+    Add a .pdf or .doc file of your resume in there and get rid of the example image in there.
+    Go into the '' file, go down to the HeaderResumeButton component, and update the link to point to your resume.

 ## 🚀 Quick start